 The rule of thirds relies on asymmetrical balance to create uneven visual weight between subjects.
-This principle is drilled into artists and photographers from the get-go as one of the fundamental rules in photography.
-This is because it is one of the simplest ways to create interesting asymmetrical compositions.
+This principle is drilled into artists and photographers from the get-go as one of the fundamental rules in

 The rule of thirds relies on asymmetrical balance to form unequal visual weight between subjects.
 It is followed by dividing your frame into three by three sections.
 This means you get two sets of thirds, one horizontal and one vertical, forming a grid of nine squares in total.

 You then place your focal subject off-centre in one of the four intersecting points of the grid.
 The result means that your subject is in the foreground and is given first and full attention in your photograph.
 The rest of the frame may have other elements however they will not have equal visual weight to your subject in the third of your photo.
 This makes the balance asymmetrical.

 Photographers often leave room in a composition with little or nothing in it.
 This is called negative space.

 Negative space is the area that you leave out around the main subject so that the eyes of the viewer have the freedom to move around inside the frame.